Masthead Image https://77snszqv.media.zestyio.com/UAL-virtual-production-research-volume-Sony-Crystal-LED-VERONA.jpg

 By: SonyCine Team

-Virtual Production sets, such as a volume or partial LED wall, are unique options for filmmakers who need exotic sets without traveling to exotic locations.
+Virtual Production sets, such as a volume or partial LED walls, are unique options for filmmakers who need exotic sets without traveling to exotic locations.

-The Camera and Display Plugin and Color Calibrator help to streamline pre-production and production and are now compatible with anamorphic lenses and competitor HDR-enabled LED walls, including displays from ROE, Planar, and Sony’s own Crystal LED VERONA series.
+The Camera and Display Plugin and Color Calibrator help to streamline pre-production and production and are now compatible with anamorphic lenses, as well as competitor HDR-enabled LED walls, including displays from ROE, Planar, and Sony’s own Crystal LED VERONA series.

 A screenshot of the Sony Camera and Display Plugin